compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 12    Integer        100   2     0                    0   r[2]=100
 13    Goto           0     1     0                    0
 ```
-Opcodes that are used as the bottom of a loop
-   (OP_Next, OP_Prev, OP_VNext, or OP_SorterNext) all jump here upon
-   completion

 ## Simplified opcode guide

-This is a simplified guide designed for speedy referencing.
+<a href="#simplified-opcode">A simplified guide</a> designed for speedy referencing is available at the end of the book.
 It is meant to be within hands reach when dealing with bytecodes.
 If you want more info, read the source or refer to the [opcode docs](https://www.sqlite.org/opcode.html) which contains nearly all that is in the source.